Connect with others who understand.

 Acid-Base Balance

 Part of maintaining homeostasis is to have a proper balance of acids and bases in your bloodstream.
-Part of the kidney’s job is to break down and filter out organic acids into urine.
-During this process, they get rid of a bicarbonate base, which makes your blood slightly acidic.
+Part of the kidney’s job is to remove excess acids from the body through urine.
+During this process, the kidneys also reabsorb and produce bicarbonate, a base that helps keep your blood from becoming too acidic.
 The kidneys can also make extra bicarbonate to balance your blood chemistry.
-People with kidney damage don’t have enough bicarbonate to balance their acid-base levels.
+People with kidney damage may not be able to make or reabsorb enough bicarbonate, which can lead to a buildup of acid in the blood.

 Blood Pressure